-Our curriculum will be centered on Common Core State Standards ("CCSS"), Next Generation Science Standards ("NGSS"), English Language Development ("ELD") Standards, the History-Social Science Framework, and the remaining California State Content Standards (collectively referred to herein as "State Standards").
-Our program will be grounded in rich educational theories of constructivism and evidence-based instructional practices that will serve as the means for each and every child to meet and exceed those standards.
-CWC 5 will meet the intent of the Charter Schools Act by encouraging the use of different and innovative teaching methods.
-To this end, we will build interactive, dynamic classrooms in which critical thinking and creativity can thrive alongside standards and academic benchmarks and where students can build the skills they need to participate thoughtfully and effectively in our democracy in the years ahead.
-CWC 5 will embrace a rigorous yet highly student-centered, constructivist, projectbased approach to teaching and learning.
-We will structure learning to build on what students already know and support them in revising and refining their understanding as they work towards mastery.
-Described further in Element 1, our students will engage in learning processes that develop conceptual understanding and self-knowledge in addition to content knowledge.
-We will monitor student progress via ongoing assessments that include teacher observations of students at work, formative and summative assessments, and project-based assignments, in addition to state standardized assessments.
+Our curriculum is centered on Common Core State Standards ("CCSS"), Next Generation Science Standards ("NGSS"), English Language Development ("ELD") Standards, and the remaining California State Content Standards (collectively referred to herein as "State Standards").
+Our program is grounded in rich educational theories of constructivism and evidence-based instructional practices that serve as the means for each and every child to meet and exceed those standards.
+CWC Hollywood meets the intent of the Charter Schools Act by encouraging the use of different and innovative teaching methods.
+To this end, we build interactive, dynamic classrooms in which critical thinking and creativity thrives alongside standards and academic benchmarks and where students can build the skills they need to participate thoughtfully and effectively in our democracy in the years ahead.
+CWC Hollywood embraces a rigorous yet highly student-centered, constructivist, project-based approach to teaching and learning.
+We structure learning to build on what students already know and support them in revising and refining their understanding as they work towards mastery.
+Described further in Element 1, our students engage in learning processes that develop conceptual understanding and self-knowledge in addition to content knowledge.
+We monitor student progress via ongoing assessments that include teacher observations of students at work, formative and summative assessments, and project-based assignments, in addition to state standardized assessments.
 Our planned student outcomes and means of measuring those outcomes are described fully in Element 1, Element 2 and Element 3.
-Using the results to evaluate, inform and adjust instruction, we will ensure that each student meets and exceeds state performance standards while developing a true lifelong passion for learning.
+Using the results to evaluate, inform and adjust instruction, we ensure that each student meets and exceeds state performance standards while developing a true lifelong passion for learning.

 As the California Department of Education ("CDE") has noted, "Standards describe what, not how, to teach... [and] provide ample room for the innovation, creativity and reflection essential to teaching and learning."
 (CDE English-Language Arts Content Standards for California Public Schools, Kindergarten through Grade Twelve.)
-As we incorporate and further develop best practices in pedagogy that support students' constructions of knowledge, project-based learning, and community-building in this uniquely diverse educational setting, we also will share our model with schools throughout the Los Angeles Unified School District.
-We are confident that our entire model and operation will be conducive to replication and provide innovative practices for our fellow educators as well.
+As we incorporate and further develop best practices in pedagogy that support students' constructions of knowledge, project-based learning, and community-building in this uniquely diverse educational setting, we also share our model with schools throughout the Los Angeles Unified School District ("LAUSD").
+We are confident that our entire model and operation is conducive to replication and provide innovative practices for our fellow educators as well.
 We hope to both contribute to and learn from promising practices within the District.